Cartan Actions of Higher Rank Abelian Groups and their Classification: -Holonomy Returns to Lyapunov central manifolds

-If every $N$ and $p$ fall into case (1) of the dichotomy, we will construct a rank one factor of the action (see Section \ref{sec:case1}).
-Otherwise, assuming case (2) some $N$ and periodic point $p$, we will show that $W^H(x)$ is dense in $X$ for some $x \in X$ (and therefore $H$ has a dense orbit by Corollary \ref{cor:WH-sufficient}, see Section \ref{sec:case2}).
+In case (D1) of the dichotomy, we will construct a rank one factor of the action (see Section \ref{sec:case1}).
+Otherwise, assuming case (D2) for some $N$ and periodic point $p$, we will show that $W^H(x)$ is dense in $X$ for some $x \in X$ (and therefore $H$ has a dense orbit by Corollary \ref{cor:WH-sufficient}, see Section \ref{sec:case2}).

+Before going into the two cases of the dichotomy, we establish a lemma which gives a bound on the switching number required to saturate $X$ by starting from all points of $M^\alpha(p)$.

 \begin{lemma} Let $p$ be $H$-periodic.
 There exists $N \in \N$ such that $W^H_N(M^\alpha(p))$ (the saturation of $M^\alpha(p)$ by $W^H_N$) is all of $X$. \end{lemma}